pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Writes a logical operator`:

-1. equals
+1. =
 2. negative =
-3. not greater or = than
+3. negative greater or = than
-4. negative less than
+4. not greater than
-5. less = than
+5. less or equals than
 6. less than

 #### Português